We answer your questions about…

 Where’s the FREE Parking in Grand Bend?

 Parking is free in Lambton Shores, including in Grand Bend September through to April.

 FREE parking is available in Grand Bend year-round on Eighty-One Crescent Street, Grand Bend Public School’s parking lot – summer only!
 (Gill Road), along Gill Road and in the Municipal Parking lot behind the Grand Bend Legion at the east end of Municipal Drive and on Ontario Street South (i.e. south of the Main Street & Highway 21 intersection).

-There are four paid-parking lots in Grand Bend – Mid Town, King Street, North Beach and Main Beach.
-Parking tickets can be purchased by the hour from $3 to $4 depending on the lot or for a FULL DAY from $15 to $20, depending on the lot you select.
+There are five paid-parking lots in Grand Bend – Mid Town, King Street, North Beach and Main Beach and Huron Street.
+Parking tickets can be purchased by the hour from $3 to $4 depending on the lot or for a FULL DAY from $15 to $20, depending on the lot.
 Obviously, the closer to the Beach you wish to be the more it will cost in terms of parking.
-Seasonal and Over Night parking passes are available from the Municipality.
+Seasonal and Over Night parking passes are available from the Municipality and online through Honkmobile.
 Seasonal parking passes are valid from April 15 to November 1 each year.

 METERED parking is available on Main Street West, Grand Bend for a maximum time of 2 hours and is in force from 10am to 6pm on Statutory Holidays and weekends.
-Parking is FREE on Main Street West before Noon and after 6pm on weekdays and non-holiday weekends!
+Parking is FREE on Main Street West before Noon and after 5pm on weekdays!

 Accommodation near the Beach and other concerns

 What places to stay are located a short walking distance to Grand Bend’s main strip/beach?